meganmcmahon/Final_Project_Team2/README.md

 * Description of the tool(s) that will be used to create the final dashboard: The final dashboard will be created using multiple graph types in Tableau.
 These graphs will help visualize which factors most heavily influence a person’s likelihood of attritting, and the typical profile of a healthcare worker  who is likely to attrit.

-* Description of interactive element(s): We will incorporate interactive elements into the graphs by toggling between male and female filters to show the difference in attrition data by gender.
+* Description of interactive element(s): We will incorporate interactive elements into the graphs by toggling between groups who did attrit and who did not attrit.

 ![Dashboard](https://github.com/meganmcmahon/Final_Project_Team2/blob/main/Images/Dashboard.png)